-By way of contrast, research on heuristics and biases has been characterized by a delineation of the systematic ways in which people deviate from optimality or rationality (Dawes, 1997; Kahneman & Tversky, 1973, 1979).
-Consistent with Simon (1957; see also March & Simon, 1958), individuals are presumed to attempt to act rationally but to be bounded in their ability to achieve rationality.
-The 4 decades since Simon's original statement on bounded rationality have seen the articulation of the multitude of specific ways in which we fall short of rational behavior.
+By way of contrast, research on heuristics and biases has been characterized by a delineation of the systematic ways in which people deviate from optimality or rationality (Kahneman and Tversky, 1973, 1979; Dawes, 1997).
+Consistent with Simon (1957, March and Simon, 1958), individuals are presumed to attempt to act rationally, but to be bounded in their ability to achieve rationality.
+The four decades since Simon's original statement on bounded rationality have seen the articulation of the multitude of specific ways in which we fall short of rational behavior.
 The result is that researchers can predict, a priori, how people will make decisions that are inconsistent, inefficient, and based on normatively irrelevant information.

 By any account, this research has been enormously successful with respect to both theory and application.
-Generalizations from laboratory studies have held up well when tested in real-world contexts (Bazerman, 1998; Camerer, 1995; Dawes, 1997; Gilovich, 1992; Northcraft & Neale, 1987).
+Generalizations from laboratory studies have held up well when tested in real world contexts (Northcraft and Neale; 1987; Camerer, 1995; Dawes, 1997; Bazerman, 1998; Gilovich, 1992).
 As we shall see, theoretical analyses are becoming increasingly sophisticated.
-Still, we do not think it would be too much of an exaggeration to say that BDR currently suffers from something of a malaise (see Goldstein & Weber, 1995) or perhaps a sense that something is missing.
+Still, we do not think it would be too much of an exaggeration to say that BDR currently suffers from something of a malaise (see Goldstein and Weber, 1995) or perhaps a sense that something is missing.
 Lest we be accused of undue pessimism, one might equally say that BDR has succeeded so well that the traditional framework is increasingly less apt as a description of ongoing research.
-The category label "studies showing people are not optimal decision makers" is far less coherent than it once was, because many novel lines of research are being developed, and there is no clear central tendency.
-We see current trends as reexamining foundational assumptions of BDR.
-Before turning to these considerations, we take a moment to place our arguments in context.
+The category label, "studies showing people are not optimal decision makers," is far less coherent than it once was, because many novel lines of research are being developed and there is no clear central tendency.
+We see current trends as re-examining foundational assumptions of BDR.
+Before turning to these considerations we take a moment to place our arguments in context.

 The essential argument of much of BDR, consistent with Simon (1957), is that people rely on simplifying strategies, or cognitive heuristics.
-While these heuristics are frequently useful shortcuts, they also lead us astray (Tversky & Kahneman, 1974).
+While these heuristics are frequently useful short cuts, they also lead us astray (Tversky and Kahneman, 1974).
 People fail to make optimal choices, because the optimal choice has not been examined or has been eliminated through heuristic processing.
 By providing a simple method for making decisions, heuristics produce pretty good decisions most of the time.
 However, these heuristics also lead to biases.
 It is the systematic and predictable nature of these biases that has made them so intriguing to researchers.

 People use many heuristics.
 Occupations develop their own rules of thumb.
-Mortgage bankers believe that "people can afford only 35% of their income for housing."
-This seems like a fairly rigid rule, when mortgage applicants differ in their income from \$20,000 to \$100,000 to \$400,000-all these people still eat only one dinner per night.
+Mortgage bankers believe that "people can only afford 35% of their income for housing".
+This seems like a fairly rigid rule, when mortgage applicants differ in their income from \$20,000 to \$100,000 to \$400,000 - all these people still only eat one dinner per night.
 But this heuristic makes processing an application a much easier task.
-Similarly, the difference between p statistics of .04 and .05 is treated as a smaller difference by reviewers than the difference between .045 and .055.
-We have a heuristic of "p < .05" that makes scientific assessment easier.
+Similarly, the difference between a p-statistic of .04 and .05 is treated as a smaller difference by reviewers than the difference between .045 and .055.
+We have a heuristic of "p<.05" that makes scientific assessment easier.
 However, the heuristics that are central to the field of BDR are generally those that are less specialized and have widespread application.
-We turn now to brief considerations of some examples.
+We turn now to a brief considerations of some examples.